-Education and Pre-deployment Training
+Prevention - Education and Pre-deployment Training

 Specific steps have been taken by the Ministry of Defence in the field of education and training to support the implementation of the women, peace and security agenda.
-Following findings of a qualitative study in 2010 on the status of implementation of UNSCR 1325, Austria identified the necessity to conduct specific training for military and civilian personnel on the provisions and objectives of UNSCR 1325, including as part of the national predeployment training for military personnel.
-Since 2012 training courses for military officers of the Austrian Armed Forces include a compulsory four-hour teaching unit on genderperspectives in military operations.
+Following findings of a qualitative study in 2010 on the status of implementation of UNSCR 1325, Austria identified the necessity to conduct specific training for military and civilian personnel on the provisions and objectives of UNSCR 1325, including as part of the national pre-deployment training for military personnel.
+Since 2012 training courses for military officers of the Austrian Armed Forces include a compulsory four-hour teaching unit on gender-perspectives in military operations.
 Additionally, a voluntary two-day in depth seminar on gender mainstreaming is offered by the Austrian Armed Forces, aiming to increase the level of knowledge.
 Furthermore, training contents of the UN Core Pre-Deployment Training Materials (UN CPTM) such as "Prevention of Sexual Exploitation and Abuse", "Gender Equality in Peacekeeping", "Code of Conduct", and "Child Protection" were made an integral part of Austria's national pre-deployment training for UN missions.
 In addition, lectures on International Humanitarian Law and Cultural Awareness are provided for peacekeeping personnel with specific mission tasks.
-Within the broader context of the Protection of Civilians (PoC), Austria has multiple courses which include a special focus on UNSCR 1325, dealing with conflict-related sexual violence as well as gender-specific protection needs.

-A UN-certified interdisciplinary training course on PoC for operational level personnel was developed and has been conducted for the 11th time in November 2019.
-This course includes sessions specifically dealing with conflict-related sexual violence and gender-specific protection needs.
-Until November 2019, 307 national and international participants have been trained (30% female - a slight increase compared with the previous year).

-In October 2017, the Ministry of Defence hosted for the fourth time the "United Nations Comprehensive Protection of Civilians Training of Trainers Course" (UN ToT) to enable trainers, instructors and teachers of military units and officers from defence or security structures or civilian equivalents, to successfully plan and conduct education, training and exercises in the field of PoC including conflict-related sexual violence and gender-specific protection needs.

-$https://www.bmeia.gv.at/fileadmin/user_upload/Zentrale/Aussenpolitik/Menschenrechte/10.Umsetzungsbericht.pdf$

-In 2016, the UN ToT was replaced by an "UN Integrated Protection of Civilians training materials Development Workshop" (IPOC Workshop) aiming to integrate guidance on the Protection of Civilians, Child Protection and Conflict-Related Sexual Violence in UN peacekeeping into one set of training materials.
-The IPOC materials thus highlight the inherent linkages between the three areas and provide a single comprehensive package to member states
+- Within the broader context of the Protection of Civilians (PoC), Austria has developed and conducted several courses, which include a special focus on UNSCR 1325, dealing with conflict-related sexual violence as well as gender-specific protection needs.
+The UN-certified interdisciplinary training course on comprehensive PoC for operational level personnel was conducted for the 13th time in November 2020.
+Due to the current COVID-19 pandemic, the course was conducted in an online format for the first time.
+Until November 2020, 364national and international participants have been trained (23 % female). - In October 2017, the Ministry of Defence hosted the "United Nations Comprehensive Protection of Civilians Training of Trainers Course" (UN ToT) for the fourth time.
+This course is designed to enable trainers, instructors and teachers of military units and officers from defence or security structures or civilian equivalents, to successfully plan and conduct education, training and exercises in the field of PoC, including conflict-related sexual violence and gender-specific protection needs. - In 2016, the UN ToT was replaced by an "UN Integrated Protection of Civilians training materials Development Workshop" (IPOC Workshop) aiming to integrate guidance on the Protection of Civilians, Child Protection and Conflict-Related Sexual Violence in UN peacekeeping into one set of training materials.
+The IPOC training materials thus highlight the inherent linkages between the three areas and provide a single comprehensive training package to member states.

-In addition, the Ministry of Defence held in 2018, for the second time, an "Interdisciplinary course for senior personnel in crisis management for the protection of civilians in armed conflicts on a tactical level" (Tactical Level Protection of Civilians Course).
-The first course took place in April 2017.
-This course includes a segment specifically on UNSCR 1325 and until December 2018 25 national and international participants (20% female).
+In addition, the Ministry of Defence has developed an "Interdisciplinary course for senior personnel in crisis management for the protection of civilians in armed conflicts on a tactical level" (Tactical Level Protection of Civilians Course), which includes a segment specifically on UNSCR 1325.
+The first course took place in April 2017 and has been conducted a second time in the following year (with 26 national and international participants; 19% female)